A Modern and Secure Desktop Setup

 If you already have a system installed with ext4, here’s an easy to follow guide to convert to btrfs.

 After rebooting into the installed system, I would start a nix-shell with git and git-crypt, clone my repo to my home directory, and unlock git-crypt with a key that I exported from another machine.
-The repo has a top level flake.nix which contains configurations for both of my computers based on the hostname, my home manager setup, and even the shell setup for the repo, note that using nix-shell to clone works just as well.
+The repo has a top level flake.nix which contains configurations for all of my computers based on the hostname, my home manager setup, and even the shell setup for the repo, note that using nix-shell to clone works just as well.

 Assuming that this is the first time I’m bringing up a new device, I would just create a folder for it within “devices” and add a conf.nix and a hw.nix.
 I would copy the contents of the auto generated /etc/nixos/hardware-configuration.nix into the local hw.nix.
 For the conf.nix, something like this: